ec-jrc/lisflood-code/docs/3_step4_preparing-input-files/index.md

 ### INPUT MAPS

 > Albeit OS LISFLOOD can still read maps in pcraster format, users are strongly recommended to prepare their own input maps in NetCDF format: pcraster format will be discarded in future versions of OS LISFLOOD (timeline not yet defined).
+Users interested in converting their existing pcraster maps into NetCDF format can refer to the [OS LISFLOOD untility pcr2nc](https://github.com/ec-jrc/lisflood-utilities#pcr2nc).

 LISFLOOD requires that all maps must have *identical* location attributes (number of rows, columns, cellsize, upper x and y coordinates).